Archetypum/theUnixManager/README.md

 # theUnixManager

-theUnixManager - ultimate package manager && initem ht sysandler made by Archetypum that simplifies interaction with UNIX systems and creation of system-related python scripts.
+theUnixManager - ultimate package manager && initem ht sysandler made by Archetypum that simplifies interaction with UNIX systems and creation of system-related python/bash scripts.

 ## Installation (as root):